UnionVMS/USM/database/liquibase/docker/postgres/README.md

 in place of the cygnus-test configured datasource.
 See the USM administration service.

+## Building the image manually
+CD into the docker/postgres directory and run
+`docker build -t postgres-usm .`

+## Running the image manually
+`docker run --name usm-pg-db -e POSTGRES_USER=usm2 -e POSTGRES_PASSWORD=password postgres-usm` make sure to remove the container to start over:
+`docker rm usm-pg-db`

 To be completed:
-Building the docker image manually
-Running the docker image manually
 Starting a shell (for debugging docker) instead of postgres Logging docker image building and running